NEZNAMY/TAB/README.md

 # Distribution
 As of TAB 3.0.0, released with MC 1.18 (November 30th, 2021), there is no free / premium version anymore.
 Only one version of the plugin exists now, which contains all implemented features and is available to everyone for free.
-However, official support on discord is only provided to those who have purchased the plugin.
+However, customer support is only provided to customers who have purchased the plugin.

 # Compiling
 Compilation requires JDK 8 and up.